Karl Marx: Hegelianism and early journalism: 1836–1843

 A famous lithograph by David Levi Elkan, simply known as "Die Trierer", depicts several students, and among them, Karl Marx, in front of the White Horse in 1836.
 (Note: Until 2017, this was the earliest known depiction of Marx, even though he was only identified in 1890 by [Friedrich?]
 Schneider, a judicial council and senate president in Cologne.
 However, because this depiction fits into Marx's description, it was accepted as being him since then.
 Depictions of the young Marx by Hellmut Bach (1953) and another drawing that is more idealistic by I. Grinshtein (1961) was based upon this lithography; however they became more famous than the original depiction.
 The copy preserved in the Stadtmuseum Simeonstift Trier has some lost portions from above (the written year 1836, depictions of the brotherhood's activities etc.) because of ageing: this can be seen from earlier publications of the image.)

 Spending summer and autumn 1836 in Trier, Marx became more serious about his studies and his life.
 He became engaged to Jenny von Westphalen, an educated member of the petty nobility who had known Marx since childhood.
 As she had broken off her engagement with a young aristocrat to be with Marx, their relationship was socially controversial owing to the differences between their religious and class origins, but Marx befriended her father Ludwig von Westphalen (a liberal aristocrat) and later dedicated his doctoral thesis to him.
 Seven years after their engagement, on 19 June 1843, they married in a Protestant church in Kreuznach.

-In October 1836, Marx arrived in Berlin, matriculating in the university's faculty of law and renting a room in the Mittelstrasse.
-During the first term, Marx attended lectures of Eduard Gans (who represented the progressive Hegelian standpoint, elaborated on rational development in history by emphasising particularly its libertarian aspects, and the importance of social question) and of Karl von Savigny (who represented the Historical School of Law).
+In October 1836 after arriving in Berlin, Marx enrolled in the University of Berlin's law school and rented a room in the Mittelstrasse.
+During the first term, Marx attended lectures of Eduard Gans (who represented the progressive Hegelian standpoint, elaborated on rational development in history by emphasising particularly its libertarian aspects, and the importance of the social question) and of Karl von Savigny (who represented the Historical School of Law).
 Although studying law, he was fascinated by philosophy and looked for a way to combine the two, believing that "without philosophy nothing could be accomplished".
 Marx became interested in the recently deceased German philosopher Georg Wilhelm Friedrich Hegel, whose ideas were then widely debated among European philosophical circles.
 During a convalescence in Stralau, he joined the Doctors Club, a student group which discussed Hegelian ideas, and through them became involved with a group of radical thinkers known as the Young Hegelians in 1837.
 They gathered around Ludwig Feuerbach and Bruno Bauer, with Marx developing a particularly close friendship with Adolf Rutenberg.
 Like Marx, the Young Hegelians were critical of Hegel's metaphysical assumptions but adopted his dialectical method to criticise established society, politics and religion from a left-wing perspective.
 Marx's father died in May 1838, resulting in a diminished income for the family.
 Marx had been emotionally close to his father and treasured his memory after his death.